wntrblm/Castor_and_Pollux/BASIC_FLASH_GUIDE.md

 This guide is written for someone new to flashing firmware onto hardware, or needs guidance getting started with Python.

+> [!WARNING]
-Warning: This guide was not written by a member of the Winterbloom team, but was rather contributed by a third-party trying this for the first time.
-If in doubt, [CONTRIUBTING.md](./CONTRIBUTING.md) should be considered authoritative.
+> This guide was not written by a member of the Winterbloom team, but
+> was rather contributed by a third-party trying this for the first time.
+If in
+> doubt, [CONTRIUBTING.md](./CONTRIBUTING.md) should be considered
+> authoritative.

 Assumptions:
   * Access to a computer such that: